 It doesn’t take much investigation to realise that a business startup is risky.
 You can mitigate the risk as much as possible by pursuing a low-cost small business idea, but quitting your day job to work on a new business full-time, is always going to be a big challenge.

 It’s an unavoidable fact that it takes time for a business to generate an income.
 It’s even worse if you’re leaving a high paid job, have no savings and have a family to support.
 Your low-cost startup doesn’t look quite so “low-cost” when it’s replacing a full-time salary.

-Enter the side hustle.
-Okay, it does involve working in your spare time, but it’s your side hustle and you can work on it as much or as little as you want.
+Enter the side hustles at home.
+Okay, it does involve working in your spare time, but these are your side hustles and you can work on them as much or as little as you want.

 You’re still supported by your day job, so your risk is minimal.
-Instead, a side hustle is a superb way to test out your business ideas.
+Instead, side hustles at home are a superb way to test out your business ideas.

 If, for example, your aim is to start your own clothing brand, start off with the side hustle of a design blog!
 It would be a receptive audience for testing your design ideas.
 These followers could be future customers when your brand launches.
 Your side hustle is your promotion network – a huge head start for a clothing company.

 #2 Side Hustles At Home Can Make Money

 Let’s face it, most of us could do with some extra cash.
 There’s always a wicked pair of shoes you’ve got your eye on for the Christmas party season.